Josverl/PowerTab/readme.md

  - "channelName": "The name of the current channel",
  - "chatId": "The chat ID in the in the format 19:[id]@thread.skype",
  - "locale": "The current locale of the user formatted as languageId-countryId (for example, en-us)",
- - "entityId": "The developer-defined unique ID for the entity this content points to",
+ - "entityId": "The developer-defined unique ID for the entity this content points to. (the PowerApp ID )",
  - "subEntityId": "The developer-defined unique ID for the sub-entity this content points to",
  - "loginHint": "A value suitable as a login hint for Azure AD.
 This is usually the login name of the current user, in their home tenant",
  - "userPrincipalName": "The User Principal Name of the current user, in the current tenant",